sansong089/confluence-mcp-server/README.md

 > **Note**: Use your Atlassian account email as username and an API token as password.
 You can create an API token from your Atlassian account settings.

-## Disclaimer

-### ⚠️ Important Safety Warning

-**This project implements a simple solution with minimal security controls and no advanced permission restrictions, designed primarily for easy installation and testing purposes.**

-#### ⚠️ Critical Limitations
-- **No Permission Validation**: The tool performs operations directly without checking user permissions on Confluence
-- **No Access Controls**: Any configured user can perform all operations (create, update, delete)
-- **Simple Authentication**: Uses basic HTTP authentication only

-#### ⚠️ AI Assistant Usage Restrictions
-**The modification and deletion operations provided by this tool MUST NOT be used for automatic approval by AI assistants.** All write operations (create, update, delete) require:

-- **Manual Human Review**: Each operation should be reviewed by a human operator
-- **Explicit Approval**: Human confirmation before executing any destructive operations
-- **Data Backup**: Ensure Confluence content is backed up before any operations

-#### ⚠️ Data Safety Risks
-- **Potential Data Loss**: Incorrect usage may result in accidental content deletion or corruption
-- **No Rollback**: Some operations may not be easily reversible through this tool
-- **Limited Error Recovery**: Basic error handling may not cover all edge cases

-#### ⚠️ Responsibility
-Users are solely responsible for:
-- Understanding the implications of each operation
-- Ensuring proper authorization for all changes
-- Maintaining backups of critical content
-- Complying with their organization's data management policies

-**By using this tool, you acknowledge these limitations and accept full responsibility for any consequences arising from its use.**

 ## Usage

 ### Starting the Server